-The DSSS appoints Safety Stewards to serve at all Solo I events and Solo II Divisional Championship events within his or her division.
-The appointment of a Safety Steward for regional Solo II events is the responsibility of the Regional Executive of the host region.
-In quite a few regions, this authority for regional Solo II events is transferred to the region's Solo II Chairman and this is an acceptable practice.
-The appointment of a SSS for a Street Solo II event must be approved by the SSC Chairman and the Solo Events Manager.
+The DSSS appoints Safety Stewards to serve at Solo Divisional Championship events within his or her division.
+The appointment of a Safety Steward for regional Solo events is the responsibility of the Regional Executive of the host region or his/her designee.
+In quite a few regions, this authority for regional Solo events is transferred to the region's Solo Chairman and this is an acceptable practice.

-The SSC appoints the SSS, and deputies as required, for all National Solo I & II Championship events, subject to the approval of the SEB.
+The SSC appoints the SSS, and deputies as required, for all National Solo Championship events, subject to the approval of the SEB.